vincentjoy/SimpleAuthSDK/README.md

 - Username: `admin`, Password: `admin123`
 - Username: `test`, Password: `test123`

+## Dependencies

+This SDK depends on:
+- [LoggerSDK](https://github.com/yourusername/LoggerSDK.git) - For comprehensive logging functionality

 ## Best Practices

 1. **Error Handling**: Always handle authentication errors appropriately
 2. **Token Storage**: The SDK manages tokens in memory only.
 For persistence, implement your own secure storage
-3. **Logging**: Use the logger protocol for debugging in development, disable in production
+3. **Logging**: Use LoggerSDK's features for debugging in development, configure appropriate log levels for production
 4. **Thread Safety**: The SDK is thread-safe, safe to call from any thread/queue

 ## License